jjvanzon/Circular-Language-Spec/spec/introduction.md

 Splitting up Ideas
 ------------------

-Something that could play a role in software development, is splitting up a larger idea into smaller ideas:
+Something that can play a role in software development, is splitting up a larger idea into smaller ideas:

 ![](images/Circle%20Language%20Spec%20Introduction.001.png)